ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 1. We wait for the operation to be included in a block.
 1. We print the hash of the operation.

 For the purpose of this section, I have created a new address and funded it on testnet.
-You are sharing the same secret key with everyone else doing this tutorial.
+You are sharing the same secret key with everyone else going through this tutorial.
 So don't use this address for anything important.
 Also, there are two possible reasons why you might not be able to send the operation:
 1. Other people testing the code have consumed all the ꜩ in the address, so your operation will fail because of insufficient funds.
+You can head over to [ghostnet faucet](https://faucet.ghostnet.teztnets.xyz/) and send some ꜩ to the address for free.
 1. Another person is sending an operation from this address at the same time as you.
 One address can only send one operation to each block.
+This is very improbable, but at least you know someone else is going through this tutorial at the same time as you. 😄

 <details>
   <summary>How to create my own public/private key pair?</summary>